clementonsong/TabCorpTest/README.md

 # Tabcorp - TransactionProcessing TEST Project

 ## Overview
 The `Tabcorp - TransactionProcessing TEST` is a microservices-based application built using Java Spring Boot, Kafka, JWT and MySQL.
-It demonstrates a transaction processing system with authentication (limited APIs for interview purpost) and role-based access control.
+It demonstrates a transaction processing system with authentication (for now in limited APIs for interview purpose) and role-based access control.
+As this is a MICROSERVICE environment, the product, customer and orders table are in separate DBs and has no relation.

-EVERY record created here works via API and EVENT MESSAGE BROKER approach (FOLLOWED AN EVENT DRIVEN APPROACH):
+EVERY record created and inserted in the tables works via API and EVENT MESSAGE BROKER approach (FOLLOWED AN EVENT DRIVEN MICROSERVICES APPROACH):

+## HIGH LEVEL FLOW
-(a) A Transaction Rest request is received from a REST client.
+(a) A Transaction Rest request (exactly as is in the problem statement) is received from a REST client.

 (b) An event is emitted to a KAFKA TOPIC (transaction-event).
 For scaling and high availability KAFKA is used to register transactional events.
-	PARTITIONS and CONSUMER GROUPS are used for scaling horizontally in future (c)	Once the transaction arrives, a VALIDATOR component validates whether total txn is not more than 5000, Date is not a past date and product must be active
+	PARTITIONS and CONSUMER GROUPS are already in place.
+These can be further increased for scaling Transaction Microservice horizontally.

+(c) Once the transaction arrives, a VALIDATOR component (per the requirements in problem statement) validates whether total txn is not more than 5000, Date is not a past date and checks product is active.

-(d) Once successfully validated, the data is emitted to KAFKA topic using a DTO (e) This data is consumed from the partition by product and customer consumer groups and persisted for future reports (f) After this step the transaction is saved in the orders table with a Tabcorp order ID like TC1, TC2... so on and so forth (g) Now, the recorded transactions are persisted in orders table along with some order and customer data pulled from the incoming transaction request
+(d) Once successfully validated, the data is emitted to KAFKA topic using a DTO.

+(e) This data is consumed from the TOPIC by product and customer consumer groups and persisted for future reports.

+(f) After this step, the transaction is saved in the orders table with a Tabcorp prefixed order ID like TC1, TC2... so on and so forth.

+(g) Finally, the successful transactions are persisted in orders table along with some product and customer data pulled from the incoming transaction request.

-(h) The transaction's total value is stored against each Product_code and Customer_code as and when the messages are consumed.
+(h) The transaction's total value is stored against each Product_code and Customer_code as and when the messages are consumed..

-(i) Now, all the data recorded can be pulled as reports using the below mentioned APIs (j) For this interview assessment due to limited time availability AUTHENTICATION is provided only for REPORT API on transaction
+(i) Now, all the data recorded can be pulled as reports using the below mentioned APIs.

+(j) For this interview assessment due to limited time availability AUTHENTICATION is provided only for REPORT API on transaction.

-## NOTE: THE GATEWAY TO THIS APPLICATION IS BY SENDING THIS BELO REST REQUEST from a UI layer or from any REST caller (TRANSACTION DATA)
+## NOTE: THE GATEWAY TO THIS APPLICATION IS BY SENDING THIS BELOW REST REQUEST from a UI layer or from any REST caller (TRANSACTION DATA)

-POST /transactions/create  (FOR THIS ASSESSMENT IT IS NOT AUTHENTICATE.
-BUT CAN EXTEND AUTHENTICATION BY JUST INCLUDING THE URL PATTERN)
+POST /transactions/create  (FOR THIS ASSESSMENT IT IS NOT AUTHENTICATED.
+BUT EXISTING AUTHENTICATION CAN BE EXTENDED BY JUST INCLUDING THE API's URL PATTERN)
 Content-Type: application/json

 {